gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 messages SHALL be transported as SCTP User Data with dedicated PPID = 4242 within DTLS chunks, same as any ULP data traffic.

 In this document we use the terms DTLS Key context for indicating a Key, derived from a DTLS connection, and all relevant data that needs to be provided to the Protection Operator for DTLS encryption and decryption.
-DTLS Key context includes Keys for sending and receiving, replay window, last sequence number.
+DTLS Key context includes Keys for sending and receiving, replay window, last used sequence number.
+Each DTLS key context are associated with a four value tuple identifying the context, consisting of SCTP Association, the restart indicator, the DTLS Connection ID (if used), an the DTLS epoch.
-After successfull DTLS handshake,
-A DTLS Key context is tied to an SCTP Association, an epoch, the restart indicator and, when used, to a DTLS Connection Id.

 ## SCTP DTLS Chunk Buffering and Flow Control {#buffering}